-In a qualitative interview of 15 students who grew up on reservations, Jackson, Smith, and Hill (2003) identified nine themes related to persistence in college.
-The first six they labeled surface themes, the other three were viewed as deep themes.
-The nine are: (1) family support, (2) structured social support, (3) faculty/staff warmth, (4) previous exposure to college experiences and possible vocations, (5) developed independence and assertiveness, (6) reliance on spiritual resources, (7) dealing with racism, (8) nonlinear path to the degree (e.g., several institutions, breaks in attendance, academic struggles), and (9) paradoxical cultural pressure (i.e., to be successful at school and still maintain identity with their reservation community).
-Particular emphasis was placed on the need for stable mentoring relationships and programmatic support.
-Others support the above and add motivation, sense of identity and self, and language development (Demmert, Jr., 2001).
+In a qualitative interview of fifteen students who grew up on reservations, Aaron P. Jackson, Steven A. Smith, and Curtis L. Hill identified nine themes related to persistence in college.
+The first six they labeled surface themes, and viewed the other three as deep themes.
+The nine are: (1) family support; (2) structured social support; (3) faculty/staff warmth; (4) previous exposure to college experiences and possible vocations; (5) developed independence and assertiveness; (6) reliance on spiritual resources; (7) dealing with racism; (8) nonlinear path to the degree (for example, several institutions, breaks in attendance, academic struggles); and (9) paradoxical cultural pressure (for example, to be successful at school and still maintain identity with their reservation community).65 Particular emphasis was placed on the need for stable mentoring relationships and programmatic support.
+Others support the above, and add motivation; sense of identity and self; and language development.66 Focusing specifically on core cultural factors related to Native American families, others have pointed to research on the Family Education Model (FEM), which strives to replicate the extended family structure within the college culture.67

-Clearly, the type of correlational findings reported related to retention practices cannot answer questions about the nature, scope, and quality of interventions.
-Moreover, categorizations of programs and practices mask the efforts for extended transition and induction and the ways in which activity helps improve faculty capacity to respond to transition and survival needs (including early alert and monitoring systems; extended assistance - outreach, one-to-one coaching).
-Added to all this is the likelihood that technology will add a variety of additional support mechanisms to enhance retention (networking; use of targeted web portals).
+Clearly, the type of correlational findings reported that are related to retention practices cannot answer questions about the nature, scope, and quality of interventions.
+Moreover, categorizations of programs and practices mask the efforts for extended transition and induction and the ways in which activity helps improve faculty capacity to respond to transition and survival needs, including early alert and monitoring systems, extended assistance/outreach, and one-to-one coaching.
+Added to all this is the likelihood that technology will add a variety of additional support mechanisms to enhance retention, such as networking and use of targeted web portals.